vaiish371/tp/docs/UserGuide.md

 ***
 ### 2.4.11 Viewing Assignment Answer : `view assignment answer`

-This command allows you to easily search and retrieve the answer key for an assignment just by entering the name of the assignment.</br>
+The `view assignment answer` command allows you to easily search and retrieve the answer key for an assignment just by entering the name of the assignment.</br>

 Answers are stored as text files in the `answers` folder which can be found in the same working directory as the ModMan app.</br>